Popular Cuts for All Lengths

 Not sure how to pull off an asymmetrical haircut?
-We’ve rounded up eight styles that look great on everyone.
+We’ve rounded up 16 styles that look great on everyone.

 The pixie is the quintessential asymmetrical cut.
 Ask your stylist to cut the sides and back very short, but keep your bangs long enough to sweep across your forehead.
 Side swept bangs look flattering on everyone, but they look particularly so on women with round faces.